Orbifold techniques in degeneration formulas

 \subsection{Obstruction theory on stacks of maps}

 For simplicity we now restrict to the open substack $\fK^\pitchfork\subset \fK$ parametrizing maps which are transversal to the boundary divisor in the sense of \ref{logsmpair}.
-One can avoid this simplifying assumption using logarithmic structures, but we will not need this generality in this paper.\Dan{I wrote this since I wanted to avoid too much log structures and I couldn't find a reference for the non-transversal case}
+One can avoid this simplifying assumption using logarithmic structures, but we will not need this generality in this paper.

 The aim of this section is to define a relative obstruction theory for $\fK^\pitchfork\to T$, and to give conditions so that it is perfect in $[-1,0]$.
 The construction works for $\tfK^\pitchfork$ instead of $\fK^\pitchfork$ if we allow obstruction theories for morphisms which are not of Deligne--Mumford type using the work \cite{Noseda}, requiring $\EE_{\tfK^\pitchfork/T} \to \LL_{\tfK^\pitchfork/T}$ to also be an isomorphism in degree $+1$.